Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 - You download and decrypt on your authorized devices

-The Trade-Off You Accept
+The Password Recovery Trade-Off

-This is a feature, not a bug—it's the price of true privacy.
 Both Tresorit and Proton Drive provide recovery key options during setup.
 Store this key securely (a password manager works well).

 Dropbox vs Zero-Knowledge Comparison